비발디-브라우저-로고

 The more you use the internet, the more you realize the shortcomings of the Vivaldi browser.

 Vivaldi browser does have several drawbacks.
 The criticisms on Namu Wiki seem a bit oversimplified; it’s likely they were written by someone who doesn’t use Vivaldi extensively.
-Firstly, the Vivaldi browser is said to be a fast browser, but despite its extensive functionality, it doesn’t subjectively appear as fast as you might expect.
+Firstly, Vivaldi browser is said to be a fast browser, but despite its extensive functionality, it doesn’t subjectively appear as fast as you might expect.
 If I were more of an expert, I might have conducted tests, but as a non-expert, I can only describe it based on personal perception… In reality, when you simply open two web browsers side by side for comparison, you can see that it’s not slower than other browsers at all.
 However, for some reason, when used independently, it feels somewhat sluggish… That’s the recurring impression.

-However, the real downside of the Vivaldi browser is that it uses chromium, but for some reason, it appears to have an unfamiliar structure, resulting in subtle incompatibilities with several websites.
+However, the real downside of the Vivaldi browser is that it uses Chromium, but for some reason, it appears to have an unfamiliar structure, resulting in subtle incompatibilities with several websites.
 You’ll come across phrases like ‘This browser does not comply with web standards.
 Please use Chrome, Edge, etc.’ more frequently than you’d expect.
 Honestly, compared to some, these issues are relatively mild, but there are still quite a few websites where Vivaldi struggles to gain access.
 I use the browser normally, but when it pops up like that, I get annoyed.

 Furthermore, I’m not sure if this is an extension of these drawbacks, but there are more frequent instances where card payments don’t work within the web browser than one might think.
 I use Shinhan Card, and there are cases where the app card payment window either doesn’t pop up or doesn’t appear at all… Additionally, it’s quite common to encounter situations where the address search window doesn’t appear when making purchases or registering on online shopping websites.
 Furthermore, for some reason, my blog appears slightly different in Vivaldi compared to how it looks in Chrome, Firefox, Edge, and other browsers.
+Consequently, when I encounter issues with my blog, I sometimes use multiple browsers simultaneously for troubleshooting.
+While this is an essential step for compatibility, the fact that Vivaldi’s structure is somewhat different makes it feel distinctively necessary to verify.

-Another disappointment is the lack of an iOS version.
-There are related questions on the official website, and the responses show that there’s no iOS version because Chromium isn’t compatible, and they’d need to use other tools.
+Another disappointment is the lack of an iOS version.There are related questions on the official website, and the responses indicate that there’s no iOS version because Chromium isn’t compatible, and they’d need to use other tools.
 It’s written like this, and then you’re arguing with the logic, “Why is there an iOS version when most other browsers use Chromium?”.
+I’ve been rationalizing it with thoughts like, ‘Naver, Microsoft, and Google have top-notch talent, so…’ Brave browser has a development team consisting of some exceptionally talented individuals, after all… Honestly, the Vivaldi browser would probably love to develop an iOS version itself.
+However, it’s noteworthy that there is a Mac version.

-• Someone on Namu Wiki(Korean famous wiki) seems to have made significant revisions to the section about drawbacks based on what I wrote… It’s strangely satisfying(?) in a way.
+• Someone on Namu Wiki seems to have made significant revisions to the section about drawbacks based on what I wrote… It’s strangely satisfying(?) in a way.
 Thank you!

 It’s undervalued, that’s for sure.
 A web browser that should definitely be mentioned a lot more than it is…